-- 57. Fellowship Filtering is the owner by assignment of the '282 patent.
-The '282 patent is entitled "Automated Collaborative Filtering System."
+- 60. Fellowship Filtering is the owner by assignment of the '282 patent.
+The'282 patent is entitled "Automated Collaborative Filtering System."
 The '282 patent issued on March 16, 1999, based on a patent application filed on April 9, 1998, and claims priority to a provisional application filed on April 30, 1996.
-A true and correct copy of the '282 patent is attached hereto as Exhibit A. - 58.
-The claims in the '282 patent are directed at a unique computing solution that addresses a problem particular to computer networks the recommendation of items or content based on prior user actions. - 59.
+A true and correct copy of the '282 patent is attached hereto as Exhibit A. - 61.
+The claims in the '282 patent are directed at a unique computing solution that addresses a problem particular to computer networks the recommendation of items or content based on prior user actions. - 62.
 Recommending content over a computer network presented new and extraordinary issues over the techniques and systems known in the art at the time.
 Prior art recommendation systems had a number of drawbacks.
 Such systems "fail to take into account the probability that a random user will provide a given rating.
 Thus, information showing unusual similarity in preferences for particular users is not utilized."
 "282 patent, cols.
-1:67-2:4. - 60.
+1:67-2:4. - 63.
 The recommendation technologies claimed in the '282 patent were aimed at solving problems specific to the internet.
 "The catalyst for the evolution of personalization has been competition though, a product of the Internet's explosive growth.
 This growth provided consumers with so many options for e-commerce that it created a market in desperate need of a process by which consumers could develop a personal connection with a brand or digital storefront in a sea of rapidly evolving competitors."
-46 - 61.
-The technology "[c]ollaborative filtering is a relatively young algorithmic approach" and thus was not a convention business practice.47
+47